 Crowding out charity

 But I go further.
 If you have no disposable income and no savings – how could you help others?
-If you expect every worthy cause supported by the state – why would you even consider donating to charity?
+If half your money is taken n taxes – let the state give a sandwich to that homeless guy on your street corner.
+You ‘did’ your share by letting your taxes be deducted.
+So you expect every worthy cause to be supported by the state – why would you even consider donating to charity?
 How could I help anyone if I am not supposed to have discretionary resources?

-The idea that I can use my savings (that excess money that I am not supposed to aim for) to support causes that I deem worthy is alien from those who suffer from the mental worm of “respectable poverty”.
+The idea that I can use my savings (that excess money that I am not supposed to aim for) to support causes that I deem worthy is alien in post-communist country.
+They still suffer from the mental worm of “respectable poverty”.
+Younger generations and those who emigrated take delight in the novel idea of giving.
+Giving to a cause of their choice.
+Shaping the world by giving.
+Taking control…

-Charitable contributions suffer when the state crowds out private donations and people resort to lobbying government to support their causes – rather than sending money themselves.
+Charitable contributions suffer when the state crowds out private donations and people resort to lobbying government to support their causes – rather than doing something themselves.
 If you have to apologize for having enough to help – you won’t help.
 Having enough to donate to charity is not respectable in these circles.
 With all its damaging consequences.

 ***Disclaimer against simplistic but predictable accusations: